ludiosarchive/Minerva/docs/Overview.rst

 *	WebSocket uses frames natively, and they are mapped 1:1 to Minerva frames.
 	Also, ``0xFF`` cannot be sent over WebSocket (as of 2009-11).

-*	The application doesn't have to assemble the octets and convert them to Unicode, since this already happened when the frame was parsed.
+*	Most applications want Unicode, especially since browsers don't have a native ``bytes`` type anyway.
+The application doesn't have to assemble the octets and convert them to Unicode, since this already happened when the frame was parsed.